turanszkij/WickedEngine/README.md

 <br/>
 <img align="right" src="https://turanszkij.files.wordpress.com/2019/02/emitterskinned2.gif" width="256px"/>
 Wicked Engine is an open-source C++ engine focusing on modern rendering techniques and performance.
-You will need some programming skills for this.
+Use this as a framework for your graphics projects, or learning.
+Some programming skills are required for the best experience, but some simple tools like an Editor are also included.
 It is free to be used for anything good.<br/>
 This project is hosted on <a href="https://github.com/turanszkij/WickedEngine/">GitHub</a>.

 - [Documentation](Content/Documentation/WickedEngine-Documentation.md)<br/>